colomafarre/colomafarre.github.io/_posts/2019-04-18-tashi-waldorf-school.md

 ---

 Before moving to Nepal I remember googling "Waldorf School Nepal" to find out if there were Waldorf school options for us there!
-Living un rural Nepal doesn't give us the opportunity to attend a Waldorf school.
+Living in rural Nepal doesn't give us the opportunity to attend a Waldorf school.
 But while I was in Kathmandu I had the oportunity to visit <a href="http://childrenofnepal.org/navigation/tashi-waldorf-school-nav" target="_blank">"Tashi Waldorf School"</a> and I want to tell you about it!

 <a href="/img/tashiwaldorf/IMG_1248.JPG"> <img border="0" src= "/img/tashiwaldorf/IMG_1248.JPG" width="200"></a>